The complexity of separability for semilinear sets and Parikh automata: Main results

 \section{Main results}

 \subparagraph{Recognizable separability of semilinear sets} Our first main result is the following. \begin{theorem} Given two semilinear sets defined by existential Presburger formulas, recognizable separability is $\coNP$-complete. \end{theorem} The lower bound follows with a simple reduction from the emptiness problem for sets defined by existential Presburger formulas: If $\varphi$ defines a subset $K\subseteq\N^d$, then $\regsep{K}{\N^d}$ if and only if $K$ is empty.
 We prove the $\coNP$ upper bound in \cref{section-epa}.
 By the same argument, recognizable separability is $\coNP$-hard for input sets given by quantifier-free formulas.
-Thus: \begin{corollary} Given two semilinear sets defined by quantifier-free Presburger formulas, recognizable separability is $\coNP$-complete. \end{corollary} In particular, this re-proves the $\coNP$ upper bound for monadic decomposability of quantifier-free formulas, as originally shown by Hague, Lin, R\"{u}mmer, and Wu~\cite[Theorem 1]{DBLP:conf/cade/HagueLRW20}. \begin{remark} Our result also implies that for existential Presburger formulas over $(\Z;+,\le,0,1)$ defining $K,L\subseteq\Z^d$, it is $\coNP$-complete to decide whether they are separable by a monadically defined subset of $\Z^d$, for the following reasons.
-Consider the injective map $\nu\colon\Z^d\to\N^{2d}$, where $\nu(x_1,\ldots,x_n)=(\sigma(x_1),|x_1|,\ldots,\sigma(x_n),|x_n|)$ with $\sigma(x)=0$ for $x\ge 0$ and $\sigma(x)=1$ for $x<0$.
-Then $S\subseteq\Z^d$ is monadically definable if and only if $\nu(S)$ is monadically definable\footnote{However, note that within $\Z^d$, monadic definability is not the same as recognizability.
-For example, the sets $\{0\}$ and $\Z\setminus\{0\}$ are monadically separable, but not separable by a recognizable subset of $\Z$, since every non-empty recognizable subset of $\Z$ is infinite (see~\cite[Chapter III, Example 1]{Berstel}).}.
+Thus: \begin{corollary} Given two semilinear sets defined by quantifier-free Presburger formulas, recognizable separability is $\coNP$-complete. \end{corollary} In particular, this re-proves the $\coNP$ upper bound for monadic decomposability of quantifier-free formulas, as originally shown by Hague, Lin, R\"{u}mmer, and Wu~\cite[Theorem~1]{DBLP:conf/cade/HagueLRW20}. \begin{remark} Our result also implies that for existential Presburger formulas over $(\Z;+,\le,0,1,(\equiv_m)_{m\in\N\setminus\{0\}})$ defining $K,L\subseteq\Z^d$, it is $\coNP$-complete to decide whether they are separable by a monadically defined subset of $\Z^d$.
+Indeed, consider the injective map $\nu\colon\Z^d\to\N^{2d}$, where $\nu(x_1,\ldots,x_d)=(\sigma(x_1),|x_1|,\ldots,\sigma(x_d),|x_d|)$ with $\sigma(x)=0$ for $x\ge 0$ and $\sigma(x)=1$ for $x<0$.
+Then $S\subseteq\Z^d$ is monadically definable if and only if $\nu(S)$ is monadically definable\footnote{This is easily shown by translating each atomic formula (over a single variable) into a monadic formula in each direction.
+However, note that within $\Z^d$, monadic definability is not the same as recognizability.
+For example, the sets $\{0\}$ and $\Z\setminus\{0\}$ are monadically separable, but not separable by a recognizable subset of $\Z$, since every non-empty recognizable subset of $\Z$ is infinite~\cite[Chapter III, Example 1.4]{Berstel}.}.
 Thus, $K,L\subseteq\Z^d$ are monadically separable if and only if $\nu(K),\nu(L)\subseteq\N^{2d}$ are monadically separable.
 Finally, one easily constructs existential formulas for $\nu(K),\nu(L)$. \end{remark}